Robbie-Palmer/personal-blog/_posts/2020-07-01-why-you-should-not-buy-a-house.md

 Stock prices don't take into account additional returns on investment through dividends.

-This is when you take your share of the profits from the company.
+You receive dividends when the company you have invested in gives you your share of their profits.

 ### But what about recessions?

-The worst stock market crash started The Great Depression.
+The Great Depression started with the worst stock market crash.

 If you were *extraordinarily* unlucky and invested *only* at the *peak* before the crash, your investment would have [recovered in 7.5 years](https://www.nytimes.com/2009/04/26/your-money/stocks-and-bonds/26stra.html#:~:text=HISTORICAL%20stock%20charts%20seem%20to,times%20in%20the%20current%20downturn.).